Code Read Dyslexia Network – Our origins

 Red became our colour symbolising power and our collective passion for positive change.
-We wanted to take back ownership of the colour red on behalf of so many dyslexic kids, struggling through school, for whom it represented the daily dread of having their workbooks returned, covered by corrections in red ink.
+We wanted to take back ownership of the colour red on behalf of so many dyslexic kids struggling through school, for whom it represented the daily dread of having their workbooks returned, covered by corrections in red ink.

 In June 2016, encouraged by founding member Susan Milner, a number of our founders flew from all over the country to attend a meeting (held on that chilly day in a warm pub) in Melbourne, to begin the discussion of forming what would eventually become the Code Read Dyslexia Network.
 During the meeting, there was much discussion around setting our goals to initiate change nationally and by the end of that first meeting, there was a united feeling that something was actually beginning and real change was genuinely possible.

 Who we are

 We are Australians who are aware that children with dyslexia are being unnecessarily damaged by the education system, as a result of their needs not being recognised or given the assistance they require to learn.
 We are not prepared to let the current situation continue when the best practice approaches are already available but not being utilised.

 We inclusive of parents, carers, educators, health professionals and people with dyslexia.
 We have all been impacted by dyslexia.